gamestrafe/thedivision2/source/_pages/perks.md

 You can now carry 1 more armor kit, for a total of 5.

-Cost: X SHD Tech
+Cost: 2 SHD Tech

 ### Armor Kit 3

 You can now carry 1 more armor kit, for a total of 6.

-Cost: X SHD Tech
+Cost: 3 SHD Tech

 ## Grenades